utsecnet/PAW/06 - AppLocker/README.md

 First things first.
 A ***HUGE*** thanks to [Sami Laiho](http://blog.win-fu.com/), Chief Sr. Principal Technical Fellow.
 Without his help this section would not exist since I would not have wanted to go down the long dark path of configuring these policies myself.

 ## What is this?
 AppLocker is a Microsoft product, built into Windows, that allows administrators to whitelist or blacklist applications.
 In the world of PAWs we want the most security, and so opt for a whitelist.
+A note about AppLocker policy administration - AppLocker management requires a Windows 10 Enterprise license to manage the policies, though you can deploy the policies to Pro or Education editions of Windows 10.
+[Source](https://docs.microsoft.com/en-us/windows/device-security/applocker/requirements-to-use-applocker)

 ## AppLocker Warning
 Applocker is not a perfect product, and can be bypassed.
 GitHub user [pi0cradle](https://github.com/api0cradle/UltimateAppLockerByPassList/commits?author=api0cradle) has compiled his [Ultimate AppLocker ByPass List](https://github.com/api0cradle/UltimateAppLockerByPassList).
 You should be aware.